pnsn/GFAST/ShakeAlertBranch.md

 #### - compearth

 This is needed for moment tensor decompositions.
 Currently only availabe from baker845 github repo.
 Se Mike Haggarty's README for how to get and build.
 Requires cmake and one of the math library options.
+Used in core, eewUtils, uw and xml.

 #### - FFTw